AshHasib/coke-sfa/README.md

 # CokeSFA

-**This is built for learning purposes only and not anyhow under the supervision of Coca Cola or Abdul Monem Limited.**
+**IMPORTANT: This is built for learning purposes only and not anyhow under the supervision of Coca Cola or Abdul Monem Limited.**

 An android application made as a university assignment project